aramder/aramder.github.io/TwinkleWorks.md

 ### Disclaimer

 This page is here to provide some information about TwinkleWorks, as TwinkleWorks does not have an official public facing website.
-The products and development projects are shown to provide context about my work at AES/TwinkleWorks.
+These products and projects are only shown to provide context for my work at AES/TwinkleWorks and not for official reference.

 ### Background